GYSC/gysc.github.com/index.md

 There will be eight goalkeeper sessions on Tuesdays.
 5:30-6:30 pm for U12 and U13 and 6:30-7:30 pm for U9-U11.
 Contact your coach if you are interested in the training.

 #### Spring Schedules Announced
-Schedules for all GYSC teams are available now available.
+Schedules for all GYSC teams are now available.
 Take a look at the [Teams page](http://gettysburgyouthsoccer.org/teams/) for the schedules.

 #### Tryouts for Fall 2014/Spring 2015 Announced
 Tryouts will be held May 12th - May 16th.
 Additional information will be made available at the [Tryouts page](http://gettysburgyouthsoccer.org/tryouts/) soon.